1. Our approach

 9. International transfers of personal information

-9.1 Your personal information may be transferred outside the European Economic Area (EEA).
+9.1 Your personal information may be transferred outside the UK and the European Economic Area (EEA), Together, ‘Europe’).

-9.2 Where we collect your personal information within the EEA, any transfer to outside the EEA will be only:
+9.2 Where we collect your personal information within Europe, any transfer to outside Europe will be only:

 - To you;